Jonathan is passionate about cross-fertilising ideas from different people and places to help organisations change for

 Elliot is a researcher with a particular interest in climate and environmental science and corporate sustainability.
 He provides desk research, data coding and analysis.

-He has a BSc in Environmental Sciences from the University of East Anglia and a MSc in Environment, Politics & Society from University College London (UCL).
-He has since returned to East Anglia to do a PhD in Environmental Sciences.
+He has a PhD in Environmental Sciences from the University of East Anglia and a MSc in Environment, Politics & Society from University College London (UCL).